 the month long event.

-Proceeds from the event are used to improve Azalea Park.
+Proceeds from the event are used to improve Azalea Park and other community orgainzations.
 Nature's Coastal Holiday is a non-profit corporation bring the spirit of giving to the community.